juicedata/juicefs/docs/en/reference/command_reference.md

 number of days after which removed files will be permanently deleted (default: 1)

 `--hash-prefix`<br />
-give each object a hashed prefix (default: false)
+add a hash prefix to name of objects (default: false)

 `--force`<br />
 overwrite existing format (default: false)